MTH548/MTH548/source/index.rst

 3. dividing the resulting number by the sum of weights for all reports;
 4. converting the number obtained in step 3 to a letter grade.

 Reports will be submitted via UBLearns.
-The submission deadline will be 11:59 PM on Mondays.
+The submission deadline will be 11:59 PM on Wednesdays.
 Late reports will not be accepted.
 More information about project reports is posted :doc:`here <report_guide>`.